As the viral TikTok trend ‘BRAT summer’ comes to an end – what’s next?

 Decisions, Decisions…

-Overall, to get involved with viral TikTok trends you need evaluate these three things: time, relevance and audience.
+Overall, to get involved with viral TikTok trends you need evaluate these three things.
+Time, relevance and audience.
 Are you jumping on a trend fast enough or have you missed the mark?
 Does the nature of the trend fit your brand values or the tone-of-voice you want to set?
 And ultimately, will your audience get it or will the concept of a ‘BRAT summer’ leave them extremely confused?

 Whilst it’s becoming a great way to ensure high-reaching content and engagement from Gen Z social media users, will it be the way forward for you?